chongshenng/pyconde2025/README.md

 [🔼 Back to top](#flower-tutorial-for-pycon-de--pydata-2025)

-## Part 3 - Flower Deployment Runtime on a Hosted Server
+## Part 3 - Flower Deployment Runtime on a Remote SuperLink

+🐳 **Feature Highlights**
+- Deploy SuperNode on your device using Docker
+- Enable secure TLS connection between SuperNodes and SuperLink

 > [!NOTE]
 > This section introduces the relevant components to run Flower in deployment without making use of node authentication.
 This will be presented in the next section.
 Read more about the [Flower Architecture](https://flower.ai/docs/framework/explanation-flower-architecture.html) in the documentation.